 Interactive maps help your audience pinpoint your company’s locations, such as business offices or regional projects.
-Since the map is responsive, your project or office name would be highlighted when users hover their mouse over selected areas.
-Clicking on the specified spot would then provide further information on the location.
-Tap the images below to see examples from the websites of Cue Energy and Austbrokers.
+Since the map is responsive, your project or office name would be highlighted when users hover over or tap chosen areas.
+Selecting a specific spot would then provide further information on the location.

-Cue Energy (ASX:CUE) is an oil and gas exploration and production company with projects across Australia, New Zealand and Indonesia.
-The company’s interactive map on its website helps visitors easily find projects in each country.
+The company’s interactive map helps investors easily find projects in each country.
 By clicking on pins on the map, users will see more description of each project, such as the status, location and activity of each exploration.

 2. Include interactive timelines

 Interactive timelines bring life to key milestones and corporate activities that have occurred in your business or project over a period of time.
-These timelines usually comprise a limited number of words, combined with pictures and/or video to vividly illustrate your various events.
-Click the images to see how Strandline Resources and LNG included timelines in their respective web pages.
+These timelines usually comprise a limited number of words, combined with pictures and/or videos to vividly illustrate your various events.

-Strandline Resources (ASX: STA) is a mining company focused on mineral exploration and development in Tanzania and Australia.
-It’s interactive timeline features vibrant images that show the company’s history from 2000, including its name change, acquisitions and project developments.
+The company's interactive timeline features vibrant images that relate its history from 2000, including its name change, acquisitions and project developments.

 3. Incorporate interactive showcases

-Interactive showcases display your company’s products, projects or explorations in a page, with options for users to engage with each feature.
+Interactive showcases display your company’s products, properties or explorations in a page, with options for users to engage with each feature.
 From the showcase, users can choose an item or venture and they’ll be directed to a page with more details and images describing it.
-Tap the images to have a look at how BWP Trust and Seymour Whyte each wove showcases into their websites.

 To put it plainly